jackxnet/Xtransport/README.md

 to create a cross connect for zoom/ group video/audio hosting type connections

+-Distributed File System/Storage.
+Example aggregate bandwidth over several 1gb/s connections for fast backups using distributed data chunks and a map to restore distributed chunks back to orginal files.

 -Use host for routing node to nodes packets/messages for alarm notify/ messaging/chat

 - Custom channels to route different services or multi Chat Channels.
 Example use channel 911 for alarm notifications